Eye Health Central

 Staph infection.
 Staphylococcal blepharitis is caused by bacteria.
 Sufferers of a staph infection may note a ring-shaped inflammation around the root shafts of the eyelashes, in addition to burning and itching.
 Antibiotics and steroids are usually prescribed to both fight the infection and reduce the swelling.
 It’s not uncommon for staph to recur, sometimes beginning in childhood and continuing into adulthood.

-Rosacea-induced, posterior blepharitis.
+Rosacea-induced posterior blepharitis.
 Rosacea can affect the eye’s oil glands.
 As the glands overproduce skin oil (sebum), the glands can become blocked.
 The backed-up oils can then form a swollen growth, similar to a pimple.
 For severe cases, this may need to be drained.
 For more minor cases, scrupulous lid hygiene and warm compresses may be all that’s needed.
 Antibiotics may be prescribed to avoid infection.

 There are other, less common reasons for developing blepharitis.
 Allergies can cause itchy, swollen eyes that are irritated further by rubbing.
 In these cases, allergy medication can bring relief and resolve the blepharitis entirely.

 Lastly, a fungal infection may be to blame.
-This is usually only a concern for those with severely compromised immune systems, such as those with AIDS and low T-cell count, organ transplant recipients and the very elderly.
+This is usually only a concern for those with severely compromised immune systems, such as those with AIDS and low T-cell count, organ transplant recipients, and the very elderly.
 Anti-fungal medication and good eyelid hygiene are used to resolve these cases.

 Your doctor or eye care professional can diagnose blepharitis by inspecting the eyelids.
 Unless your eye is extremely painful, it’s probably not necessary to go to the hospital.
 Sometimes, a sample of your tears will be taken to test for fungus or bacteria.
 Medication therapy usually begins immediately after diagnosis, and you can expect to feel relief from your symptoms within a few days.